nonomal/Fail2Ban-Report/README.md

 ---

-## 📝 Release-Notes
-+ Stylesheet have been moved to style.css for easy customization.
-+ The JSON output is plain and lightweight.
-You can post-process or archive old data easily.
-+ This tool requires no database and can run even on very minimal webspace setups. (e.g. RaspberryPi)

-## 📄 License
-This project is released under the GPLv3 License.
-Feel free to modify and share.

----

 ## 🗺️ Roadmap

 **Fail2Ban-Report** is designed to be lightweight, modular, and open to future improvements.
 The following features are currently planned: